te-papa/aws-key-disabler/readme.md

 This script is provided as is.
 We are happy to answer questions as time allows but can't give any promises.

 If things don't work ensure that:
-* Your connection to AWS is successful
+* You can authenticate successfully against AWS using the AWSCLI commandline tool
 * SES is not in sandbox mode and the sender domain has been verified
 * The selected region provides both Lambda and SES https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/